capstone-engine/capstone/docs/ARCHITECTURE.md

 to populate the `cs_insn` with the operand information and details.

-Again the `InstPrinter` and `AsmWriter` are translated code from LLVM, and with that mirror the behavior of `llvm-objdump`.
+Again the `InstPrinter` and `AsmWriter` are translated code from LLVM, so they mirror the behavior of `llvm-objdump`.